Mesothelioma Imaging Scans and Diagnosis

 The process requires you to lie on a table for about half an hour.
 The image is not as clear as a CT or MRI scan but is useful in other ways.

-One important thing a PET scan can determine is whether tissue that appears abnormal is malignant or benign.
-It can also determine where the cancer has spread because a PET scan produces a whole-body image.
+A PET scan can determine whether abnormal tissue is malignant or benign.
+Because it produces a whole-body image, it can also determine where the cancer has spread.

 The PET scanner can be combined with a CT scan to give your doctor a more detailed and comprehensive image.
 This combination also produces a three-dimensional image.[1]